Our snappy guide to photographers' insurance explains what insurance photographers need and why, from covering your kit to working on location.

 Professional indemnity is 'claims made' insurance.
 Other types of insurance are 'claims occurring'.
 But what's the difference?
 And why does it matter?

 Where do you start with professional insurance?
 Or finish, come to that?
 Our guide to what you do and don't need will help you decide.

 What business insurance do I need?
 What don't you need, more like.
 If you're after a more helpful answer than that, try reading this.

 Employers' liability insurance protects you if employees claim for injuries and illnesses they suffer at work.
 Get it of get a fine from HSE.

 You may be careful, but things can go wrong.
 IT contractors insurance requirements include professional indemnity, public liability and employers' liability

 You can disaster-proof your set, or try to protect your equipment from damage, but insurance for videographers is essential in case the worst should happen.

-Wondering why you should use an insurance broker?
-You'll find out when you claim.
-Here's why they're the difference between getting a claim paid and not.
+Why should you use a broker?
+You'll find out when you need help with insurance claims.
+Here's why they're the difference between a claim being paid or not.